 Applications for web hosting and site redevelopment are made through the Web content application form [please note this form opens in Office 365 and you will need to login with your IT username and password to submit the request].

-- If approved, IT Services will provide a cost outline for the build with the option to proceed to creation.
+- If approved, IT Services will provide a cost outline and timeline for the build with the option to proceed to creation.

 - Any amendments are made by the website owner.

 - Once the marketing team gives final approval, the IT will publish the website.